Why Valetudo?

 By using Valetudo, you don’t need to give anyone your phone number or e-mail address just to use the robot you’ve bought.
 This way, it will never be part of a data breach as it was never stored in the first place.
 Did you know that there’s a german word for that?
 Datensparsamkeit — privacy by design

-You also don’t have to periodically read some hard to understand 200-page ToS where you’re basically forced to agree to whatever the vendor wants from you as there often is no way to deny it while continuing to use the product.
+You also don’t have to periodically read some hard-to-understand 200-page ToS where you’re basically forced to agree, as there often is no way to deny it while continuing to use the product.

 With Valetudo, you won’t get any ads.
 You won’t get push notifications notifying you about new product launches.
-You won’t get nagged by your property to upgrade to a new model or buy these new accessories for your existing one.
+You won’t get nagged by the thing you own to upgrade to a new model or buy these new accessories for your existing one.

 You also won’t get emails from a third party trying to cross-sell you something.